 The Thoroughbreds are men who are Born to Sing, Bred for Excellence, Comrades with a Passion for Barbershop Harmony.
 We are committed to enriching our community through the joyful pursuit of musical excellence in the barbershop style of singing.
 We are thrilled that you are interested in joining with us.

 What is “Barbershop Singing”?

 Barbershop harmony is four-part close harmony singing with a very characteristic sound.
-It can be sung by a quartet or by a chorus, such as the Thoroughbred Chorus.
+It can be sung by a quartet or by a chorus, such as the Thoroughbreds.
 It gets its name from the origins of this kind of singing, as men would gather in barbershops or taverns or just about anywhere and improvise harmonies to a familiar melody.

 Barbershop singing is divided into 4 parts

 - Tenor - Sings above the lead (highest notes)